hedizekri/BarkRVCPipeline/README.md

 The docstrings of rvc_convert details out other values you may want to play around with, probably the most important being pitch and f0method.

-## Acknowledgements
+## 🙏 Acknowledgements

 Huge thanks to JarodMica and the RVC creators as none of this would be possible without them.
-This takes and uses a lot of their code in order to make this possible.
+This project takes and uses a lot of their code in order to make this possible.
+Their contributions have been invaluable in bringing this innovative integration to life. 🌟